 Both DCs had arranged for a joint day Zero event at the EuroDIG in June 2020.
 That conference has now moved online, but the DCs have confirmed the need for their joint event as a way to amend the plans going forward.
-This meeting is therefore going ahead.
+This meeting therefore took place virtually - as referenced below.